Prostate cancer basics

 Yes, but by far the most common type is adenocarcinoma.
 These cancers develop from the gland cells that make the fluid in semen.
 Nearly 100% of prostate cancers are this type.

 More important to know is how quickly a prostate cancer is growing.
 The faster it grows, the more it can spread and cause serious health problems.
 Doctors refer to fast-growing prostate cancer as aggressive or high-risk prostate cancer.
-They also use a grading system, called the Gleason score, to describe how fast or slow prostate cancer grows.
-Generally, prostate cancers scored at 7 or above are considered higher risk.
+They also use a grading system, called the Grade Group (formerly Gleason score was used), to describe how fast or slow prostate cancer grows.
+Generally, prostate cancers Grade Group 3 or above are considered higher risk.

-The Gleason score is one of many factors weighed when determining whether and how to treat prostate cancer.
-A score of 7 or above also should prompt consideration of genetic testing.
+The Grade Group is one of many factors weighed when determining whether and how to treat prostate cancer.

-"Any man with prostate cancer and a Gleason score of 7 or greater is a candidate for genetic evaluation, as is any man with metastatic prostate cancer," says Rachael Brandt, PhD, MS, LCGC, a licensed genetic counselor and manager of the Genetics and Risk Assessment Program at Main Line Health.
-"Confirming a genetic link to the cancer can help determine if a certain treatment would be most effective for him while providing vital information for his family members."
+"Any man with prostate cancer is a candidate to consider genetic evaluation," says Rachael Brandt, PhD, MS, LCGC, a licensed genetic counselor and manager of the Genetics and Risk Assessment Program at Main Line Health.
+"Confirming a genetic link to the cancer can help determine if a certain treatment would be most effective for him while providing vital information regarding any cancer risks for him and for his family members."

 If screening leads to a diagnosis of prostate cancer, is treatment always the next step?